sunbagel/DebateDino/backend/routeDocs.md

 GET /users/:id
 ```
 IMPORTANT:
-- Get users takes the MongoDB Object id
+- Get users takes the Firebase Id instead of the MongoDB object id.
-- As of 10/18/2024, Firebase Id is the same as MongoDB id
+- We can switch back to object id if desired.
+I figured Firebase is easier since we always have access to the Firebase User.

 ## Tournaments: